PeterBarczi/cobbler-c7/README.md

 # Cobbler 2.8.5 with dhcpd, tftpd based on CentOS 7.7 + systemd enabled.

-## 1.Edit files based on your needs:
+## 1. Edit files based on your needs:

 > cobbler_settings

 > dhcpd.conf

-## 2.Prepare configs if dirs which will be bound to container:
+## 2. Prepare configs if dirs which will be bound to container:

 > /var/lib/cobbler